kaayce/zen-bank/README.md

    ```

 ### Stopping and Removing Docker Container
-To stop and remove the PostgreSQL container (only in development or local environment):
+To stop and remove the PostgreSQL container (only for development or local environment):
 ```sh
 make reset
 ```